ECB extends dividend ban, capital relief for euro zone banks

-The ECB said banks could withstand a second wave of infections, but it called on authorities to be ready to intervene and prevent a credit crunch -- a likely reference to official support in the form of a bad bank.
+The ECB said banks could withstand a second wave of infections, but it called on authorities to be ready to intervene and prevent a credit crunch, possibly via recapitalisations.

-The euro zone's top supervisor extended a ban on dividends and share buybacks by two months until Jan.
+The euro zone's top supervisor extended a ban on dividends and share buybacks by three months until Jan.
 1 and recommended that banks "exercise extreme moderation" with bonuses.

+It will review the decisions, which triggered immediate criticism from some bankers, in the fourth quarter of the year.

 "All our supervisory measures and actions are and will continue to be aimed at ensuring that the banking sector can remain resilient and support the economic recovery with an adequate supply of credit," the ECB's chief supervisor, Andrea Enria, said in a blog post accompanying the decisions.